Watkin81/UnixSync/README.md

 # Geometry Dash Unix Sync

-A tiny mod for geometry dash that updates ItemIDs 7501-7513 to be set to current unix, date, and time values.<br />
+A small mod that updates ItemIDs 7501-7513 to be set to current unix, date, and time values.<br />
-This allows for local levels to be synced between players with triggers.<br />
+This allows for events in local levels to be synced between players with triggers.<br />

-The functionality of this mod can be enabled per level via level options.<br />
+The functionality of this mod can be enabled by the creator of the level with level options.<br />
+Joining an enabled level will automatically enable the mod's functionality.<br />
 The unix timestamp in the corner of the screen can be removed via mod options.<br />

 ItemIDs:<br />